zephyrproject-rtos/zephyr/doc/hardware/pinctrl/index.rst

 when suspending the device.
 Such requirements are modeled using **states**, a concept that has been adapted from the one in the Linux kernel.
 Each device driver owns a set of states.
-Each state has a unique name and contains a full pin configuration set (see :numref:`pinctrl-states-model`).
+Each state has a unique name and contains a full pin configuration set (see the figure below).
 This effectively means that states are independent of each other, so they do not need to be applied in any specific order.
 Another advantage of the state model is that it isolates device drivers from pin configuration.

-.. _pinctrl-states-model:

 .. table:: Example pin configuration encoded using the states model
     :align: center